-MDPH 480 and six courses from MDPH 401-410.
-With the approval of the Head of the Department of Physics and Astronomy, one or two of the courses may be replaced by appropriate courses from another subject (for example, Physics).
+MDPH 480, six courses from MDPH 401-410 and PHYS 407 and one course from PHYS 410-460.
+With the approval of the Programme Director, one or two of the courses may be replaced by appropriate courses from another subject.